robcarver17/skipperman/docs/ideas.md

 ### Required for training event (ASAP):

-- volunteers in patrol boat picklists should only be available on that day
 - print ticksheets from python interface
 - print roll call lists and contact details